groma84/sutil-xmas-game-1/README.md

 # Saving Santa's (basement) with Sutil

 ## What's next
-- moving the player
-- "collision detection"
 - collecting things
-- ogres and ogre movement
+- leaving the level ⏫
+- winning the game
 - player health and attacks
 - ogre attacks
 - losing the game
-- leaving the level ⏫
-- winning the game
 - ghosts and ghost movement and ghost attacks
-- adding more levels?
+- sounds

 ## Requirements
 I tested it with: